foundersandcoders/coursebook/src/course/syllabus/application/tribute-page/resources.md

 ## Git

 - [Git](https://git-scm.com/)
-   Git has a number of features available, and we're not expecting you to learn them all.
-During the application stage, we ask that you focus on learning to `add`, `commit`, and `push` your changes using VS Code.
 - [Git intro videos](https://git-scm.com/videos)
 - [Version control in VS Code](https://code.visualstudio.com/docs/editor/versioncontrol)
 - [GitHub's guide to set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)

+{% box %}

+Git has a number of features available, and we're not expecting you to learn them all.
+During the application stage, we ask that you focus on learning to `add`, `commit`, and `push` your changes.

+{% endbox %}

 ## GitHub